 “Travel today is so much different than travel just a year ago,” said Beltran.
 “We all need to be very thoughtful about how we help our travelers in this ever-changing environment.”

 Reports and spreadsheets are always a necessity for a business, so use this time to dig deeper in your data and make it work for you.

 “Often travel managers are looking for expert advice on how to best support their program through data or what indicators provide the most value,” said Fox data analytics manager Dylan Christian.
 “During a time when permitted travel and expenses are under increased scrutiny we are able to provide recommendations based on the challenge(s) our clients face and present them in a way that empowers the user.
-Additionally, as new challenges arise and business climate presents further opportunities, Fox is in a position to adapt to new client data needs.”
+Additionally, as new challenges arise and business climate presents further opportunities, Fox is in a position to help clients adapt to new data needs.”

 Read more: Myth No More: The True Cost of Travel

 New Technology & Changes

 With new challenges come new opportunities, and the last few months have certainly been full of both.

 “This is an ideal time for travel managers to review their current processes,” said Jeremy Dyken, Fox director of application development.
 “Those travel managers who utilize this lull in travel to refocus on their programs and work with their TMCs to discover and create new solutions will be the ones who find themselves in the best possible situation to take advantage of the rebound.”